panzerdp/voca/.github/CONTRIBUTING.md

 We love contributions from everyone.
 Thanks for your time and the will to improve Voca.

-Please note we have a [code of conduct](CODE_OF_CONDUCT), please follow it in all your interactions with the project.
+Please note we have a [code of conduct][CODE_OF_CONDUCT], please follow it in all your interactions with the project.

 ### Reporting an issue or suggest a feature